3.1.2.16 SECTION SUMMARY (1/2)

 1. There are two types of loops in Python:

-loop executes a statement or a set of statements as long as a specified boolean condition is true, e.g.: - the
+whileloop executes a statement or a set of statements as long as a specified boolean condition is true, e.g.: - the

-loop executes a set of statements many times; it's used to iterate over a sequence (e.g., a list, a dictionary, a tuple, or a set - you will learn about them soon) or other objects that are iterable (e.g., strings).
-You can use thefor
+forloop executes a set of statements many times; it's used to iterate over a sequence (e.g., a list, a dictionary, a tuple, or a set - you will learn about them soon) or other objects that are iterable (e.g., strings).
+You can use theforloop to iterate over a sequence of numbers using the built-inrangefunction.
+Look at the examples below:

 # Example 1